PLSysSec/rlbox_wasm2c_sandbox/README.md

 # RLBox Wasm2c Sandbox Integration

-Integration with RLBox sandboxing API to leverage the sandboxing in WASM modules compiled with a modified wasm2c compiler.
+Integration with RLBox sandboxing API to leverage the sandboxing in WASM modules compiled with the wasm2c compiler (from the [wabt](https://github.com/WebAssembly/wabt/) toolsuite).

 For details about the RLBox sandboxing APIs, see [here](https://github.com/PLSysSec/rlbox_api_cpp17).